mnit-rtmc/iris/docs/gate_arms.md

 before opening or closing the gates.
 The _Swap_ button allows camera images from multiple gates to be swapped between larger and smaller views.

-An [action plan] is required to control gate arms.
+An [action plan] is required for each gate arm group to be controlled.
 It must have three phases:
 - `ga_open`: gates open and optional [DMS] displaying "open" message
 - `ga_change`: gates open, with DMS displaying "closed"
 - `ga_closed`: gates closed and optional DMS displaying "closed"